-Without treatment, many dangerous complications can arise from these skin abscesses.
-If the infection spreads, it has the potential to cross the blood-brain barrier.
+Without treatment, many adverse effects can arise from an abscess.
+If the infection spreads, it can cross the blood-brain barrier.
 The key structure of the blood-brain barrier is the “endothelial tight junction.”
-Endothelial cells line the blood vessels interior and form the blood-brain barrier; these cells are wedged very tightly, so much so, that only small molecules, fat-soluble molecules, and some gases can pass through.
-A bacterial infection, however, has the potential to bind to the endothelial wall, causing the junction to open slightly.
-This development means toxins and bacteria can enter and attack the brain tissue, which can mean inflammation, brain swelling, and even death.
+Cells that line the inside of blood can be impacted.
+The toxins and bacteria can enter and attack the brain tissue, which can mean brain swelling, and even death.

-Another complication can arise, often referred to as “blood poisoning,” which is used to describe bacteremia, septicemia, or sepsis.
-Sepsis is a serious and potentially fatal blood infection.
-These infections can occur in your abdomen, lungs, and urinary tract.
-Septic shock has a 50 percent mortality rate, so these complications would call for quick medical attention.
+Another problem can arise, which is sepsis.
+Sepsis is a serious blood infection.
+These can occur in your abdomen, lungs, and urinary tract.
+Septic shock has a 50 percent death rate, so this is a very serious health event.

-Tissue death or gangrene in the area of the abscess is another concern as it usually affects your extremities, which also happen to be injection points.
-It can start in a hand or leg and spread throughout your entire body and cause you to suffer shock.
-Shock will be marked by low blood pressure or hypotension.
-Vital organs such as the brain may we starved of oxygen and nutrients, creating light-headedness, weakness, blurred vision, and fatigue.
+Tissue death or gangrene in the abscess is another concern.
+Gangrene affects your arms, legs, toes, and fingers, common puncture points.
+It can start in a hand or leg and spread throughout your body and cause you to suffer shock.
+Shock will be marked by low blood pressure.
+Vital organs such as the brain are involved, causing blurred vision, fatigue, weakness, and feeling light headed.

 Ken Seeley Communities Provides Treatment for Heroin Addiction

-Ken Seeley Communities is a recovery program specializing in addiction and dual diagnosis conditions.
-With an expert team of recovery agents, Ken Seeley Communities guides individuals through the steps necessary to recover from heroin’s dark path, starting with processing, detox, treatment, and aftercare.
-Ken Seeley is known for being an interventionist that provides quality and professional care for families dealing with addiction and has the communication skills necessary to persuade individuals to enter treatment.
-Once entered into the treatment process, individuals will be provided evidence-based treatment solutions, as well as nutritious programs and fitness regimen to support the recovery.
-Sobriety is a multi-stage and multi-faceted undertaking, which is why our treatments are comprehensive and robust.
-For more information about the program, please contact Ken Seeley Communities today at (877) 744-0502.
+Ken Seeley Communities is a recovery program for addiction and dual diagnosis.
+With an expert team, KSC guides you through the steps needed to beat heroin.
+This includes detox, treatment, and aftercare.
+Ken Seeley is a well known interventionist.
+Under his guidance, those with a substance problem are often persuaded to enter treatment.
+Once entered into the treatment process, you will be provided evidence-based treatment, as well as a health and wellness piece to support recovery.
+Sobriety is a multi-stage and multi-pronged effort, which is why our treatments are robust.
+For details about the program, please contact KSC today at (877) 744-0502.